 You will know that your baby is ready for finger foods when they start picking up things and putting them in the mouth.
 The skill for picking small objects between the thumb and fingers is called pincer grasp.
-It generally develops between eight to nine months of age.
+It generally develops between 8-9 months of age.

-Babies around six months, however, are more likely to use the whole hand for picking things up.
-So, thin and long pieces may be picked up more conveniently by a six-month-old baby.
+Babies around 6 months, however, are more likely to use the whole hand for picking things up.
+So, thin and long pieces may be picked up more conveniently by a 6-month-old baby.
 Before giving any type of finger food to your baby, make sure that the food

 - Light and flaky, melt-in-the-mouth cereals, crackers, and puffs

 - Small pieces of fresh cottage cheese, soft tofu, and shredded cheese

 - Well-cooked vegetables and fruits that are easily swallowed

 - Non-sugary canned vegetables and fruits

 - Small wedges of pear, strawberry, and peaches

 - Boiled eggs cut into small pieces

 Follow these tips to avoid the risk of choking: